-Andre Ayew: West Ham United reject Swansea City bid for forward
+Andre Ayew: Swansea City re-sign Ghana forward from West Ham

 - From the section Swansea

-Swansea City have had a bid rejected by West Ham United for their former forward Andre Ayew.
+Swansea have re-signed forward Andre Ayew from West Ham for a club-record fee of £18m, possibly rising to £20m.

-Ayew left the Liberty Stadium in August 2016 for the Hammers, who paid close to £20m for a player who scored 15 goals in his debut Premier League season.
+The Ghana international, 28, left the Swans in 2016 with West Ham paying £20m for a player who scored 15 goals in his debut Premier League season.

+Ayew rejoins Swansea on a three-and-a-half-year deal, and will reunited with his brother Jordan.

-Swansea may need to break their £15.5m transfer record, paid to Atletico Madrid for Borja Baston in August 2016, to re-sign the 28-year-old.
+The Swans' previous record fee was the £15.5m paid to Atletico Madrid for Borja Baston in 2016.